Many studies show drinking alcohol increases the risk of breast cancer [21].

 No one should drink a lot of alcohol.

-Drinking low to moderate amounts of alcohol, however, may lower the risk of heart disease, high blood pressure and death [24-25].
+Studies show drinking low to moderate amounts of alcohol may be linked to a lower risk of heart disease, high blood pressure and death [24-25].

-However, drinking more than 1 drink per day (for women) and more than 2 drinks per day (for men) has no health benefits and many serious health risks, including breast cancer [26].
+However, drinking more than 1 drink per day (for women) and more than 2 drinks per day (for men) has no health benefits and is linked to many serious health risks, including the risk of breast cancer [26].

 Talk with your health care provider about the potential health benefits and risks of drinking low to moderate amounts of alcohol.